-“Although we don’t allow access to the Qualys Cloud Platform from external networks, national lockdowns during COVID-19 never slowed us down,” says Assah.
+“Although we don’t allow access to the Enterprise TruRisk Platform from external networks, national lockdowns during COVID-19 never slowed us down,” says Assah.
 “By enabling our team to log into their Qualys dashboards using secure VPNs, we successfully validated the new core banking environment within our tight one-year deadline.”

-“The Qualys Cloud Platform plays a key role in enabling watertight security for our digital banking offerings.”
+“The Enterprise TruRisk Platform plays a key role in enabling watertight security for our digital banking offerings.”

 Head of Infosec & Business Continuity, Bankmed

-Today, Bankmed uses the Qualys Cloud Platform to scan more than 5,000 IP-connected assets, with daily scans for external-facing systems and scheduled periodic scans for internal networks.
+Today, Bankmed uses the Enterprise TruRisk Platform to scan more than 5,000 IP-connected assets, with daily scans for external-facing systems and scheduled periodic scans for internal networks.